aretext/aretext/docs/navigation.md

 Word movement
 -------------

-A "word" in aretext is a sequence of characters separated by whitespace.
+A "word" in aretext is a sequence of characters separated by whitespace or punctuation.

-If syntax highlighting is enabled, then the syntax language will define additional word boundaries.
-For example, when editing Go code, the text `foo.Bar` would treat `foo`, `.`, and `Bar` as separate words because the Go compiler would recognize these as separate tokens.

 To move the cursor forward to the next word, press "w" in normal mode.
 Use "e" to move the cursor to the *end* of the current word, and "b" to move the cursor *back* to the start of the previous word.

 Paragraph movement
 ------------------